WSSC Responds to Wastewater Spill at Piscataway Water Resource Recovery Facility

 FOR IMMEDIATE RELEASE

 It is important to note that WSSC’s water and wastewater systems are separate.
-This spill is NOT affecting WSSC’s drinking water.
+The overflow is not affecting WSSC’s drinking water.

-WSSC has made appropriate notifications to the Maryland Department of the Environment and the Prince George’s County Health Department.
+Notifications have been made to the Maryland Department of the Environment and the Prince George’s County Health Department.

 WSSC is committed to protecting the health of the public and the environment.
-With more than 5,500 miles of sewer mains throughout its service area, WSSC appreciates notifications from citizens if a sewer overflow or water main break is suspected.
-Citizens can call WSSC’s 24-hour Emergency Call Center at 301-206-4002 to report water or sewer emergencies in Prince George’s or Montgomery counties.
-Customers can also report emergencies via email at email@example.com and those customers who have smart phones can report emergencies using the WSSC Mobile App.
+With more than 5,500 miles of sewer mains throughout its service area, WSSC appreciates notification from citizens of a sewer overflow or water main break.
+Please call our 24-hour Emergency Call Center at 301-206-4002 to report water or sewer emergencies in Montgomery or Prince George's counties.
+Customers can also report emergencies via email at firstname.lastname@example.org and those customers who have smart phones can report emergencies using the WSSC Mobile App.

 WSSC Water is the proud provider of safe, seamless and satisfying water services, making the essential possible every day for our neighbors in Montgomery and Prince George’s counties.
 We work to deliver our best because it’s what our customers expect and deserve.